Heather Spears

-Heather Spears (September 29, 1934 - April 15, 2021) was a Canadian-born poet, novelist, artist, sculptor, and educator.
+Heather Spears (September 29, 1934 – April 15, 2021) was a Canadian-born poet, novelist, artist, sculptor, and educator.
 She resided in Denmark from 1962 until her death in Copenhagen in 2021.
 She returned to Canada annually to conduct speaking and reading tours and to teach drawing and head-sculpting workshops.
 She published eleven collections of poetry, five novels, and three volumes of drawings.
 She specialized in drawing premature infants and "infants in crisis".

 Early life, education, and family

 Heather Spears was born in 1934 in Vancouver, British Columbia, Canada.
-The daughter of Robert and Dorothea Spears, she was born to her father's second wife and had two brothers and a step-sister.
+The daughter of Robert and Dorothea Spears, she was born to her father's second wife and had two brothers and a half-sister.

 She began drawing at the age of 5.
 She received her formal training at the Emily Carr University of Art and Design in Vancouver and the University of British Columbia.
 After graduating from university, she traveled on an Emily Carr Scholarship to study art in Europe for two years.
 There she met a fellow Canadian, Leonard "Lenny" Goldenberg, a ceramist.
 They married and had three sons.

 In 1962, the family moved from Canada to Denmark for a year so Goldenberg could study Danish pottery-making.
 They lived on the island of Bornholm, which had a large tourist trade.
 The family remained in Denmark from a combination of "poverty, put-it-offness and apathy", remaining in the country even after the couple divorced.
 Spears learned Danish but continued to speak English at home.
 She studied anatomical drawing at the Panum Institute and Arabic at the University of Copenhagen.

 After her children grew up, Spears began returning to Canada annually to conduct reading and speaking tours, and teach drawing and head-sculpting workshops.

 She died in Copenhagen on April 15, 2021.